 - I use store-bought fish paste and ground pork.
 Mash the salted fish if using.
 Add the rest of the ingredients and stir to mix everything.
 Cover and chill in the refrigerator while you are preparing other things

 Preparing the veggies:

-Soak the dried shiitake mushroom in warm water until soft.
+- Soak the dried shiitake mushroom in warm water until soft.
 Remove the stems.
-Cut the firm tofu in 6 large pieces.
+Cut the firm tofu in 12 pieces.
 Use a small spoon to scoop out the middle of each piece (be careful not to tear it apart).
-Save the tofu that you scoop out as we will mix it into the meat paste.
-Use a knife to finely chop up the tofu that you scoop out (we will mix this with the meat to reduce waste).
+Save the tofu that you scoop out.
+You can mince it up and mix it into the meat/fish paste.
 Set aside

-Cut both ends of bitter gourd off and then slice into 1 -inch ring.
+- Cut both ends of bitter gourd off and then slice into 1 -inch ring.
 Use your thumb to push out the seeds in the middle of each ring and discard the seeds.
-Slice the okra in half lengthwise and scoop the seeds out.
-Slice the eggplants into 1/2 inch pieces
+Slice the okra and chilis in half lengthwise and scoop the seeds out.
+Slice the eggplants into 1/2 inch pieces at an angle

 Stuffing the filling:

-Use a spoon or table knife to scoop the filling.
-Kinda overstuff the meat a little bit to the side and at the top, because the meat paste will shrink when you steam it and it looks nice because it fills up the hole nicely and firmly
+- Use a spoon or table knife to scoop the filling.
+Kinda overstuff the meat a little bit to the side and at the top, because the meat paste will shrink when you cook it and it looks nice because it fills up the hole nicely and firmly